 4. Mr. Purple

-With a swimming pool, a killer view of the Empire State Building and a creative cocktail menu, it’s not hard to see (or taste) why.
+With a swimming pool, a killer view of the Empire State Building, and a creative cocktail menu, it’s not hard to see (or taste) why.

 5. Loopy Doopy

-If you want to combine a classic summer dessert with your drink, head to Loopy Doopy Rooftop Bar in FiDi: it’s famous for combining hipster-favorite, Brooklyn-based People’s Pops popsicles with chilled prosecco or rose.
+If you want to combine a classic summer dessert with your drink, head to Loopy Doopy Rooftop Bar in FiDi: it’s famous for combining hipster-favorite, downtown Brooklyn-based People’s Pops popsicles with chilled prosecco or rose.

-Garden / Outdoor Bars in New York
+Garden / Outdoor Bars in New York City

 6. Brooklyn Crab

-Roberta’s is a hipster pizza paradise that serves up great pies all year long, but I especially like visiting in the summer.
+Roberta’s is a hipster pizza paradise that serves up great pizzas and pies all year long, but I especially like visiting in the summer.

-And if you want to actually drink on the boat, head down to Grand Banks: the last original salt bank fishing vessel has been beautifully restored and is anchored off Pier 25.
+And if you want to actually drink on the boat, head down to Grand Banks, the last original salt bank fishing vessel which has been beautifully restored and is anchored off Pier 25.

 Hidden Bars in New York City

-9. Campbell Apartment
+9. The Campbell

-11. William Wall
+10. The Honorable William Wall